ECCC-ASTD-MRD/MIDAS-src/README.md

 The listing of the compilation will let you know where the program binary is.

+**Note, if the compilation fails due to a change in the dependencies** between the main program and modules or among the modules, the `src_files` files can be automatically updated by running the script `make_src_files.sh` that is located in the same directory as the main programs.

 # Compiling all the programs

 To compile the programs used in this code, use the commands